thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_HTTP_Server.desc.md

 ## What's Express?

 When you're looking to build a small Node.js HTTP server with only a few routes handlers, nothing is simpler or faster than the `http` module.
 But as you've seen, it takes quite a bit of code to build even a modest server.
-When you're looking to build a larger server with many route handlers, then it's a good idea to reach for a tool like Express.
+When you're looking to build a large server with many route handlers, then it's a good idea to reach for a tool like Express.

 **Express** is a framework, built in top of the `http` module, that provides a minimal, flexible, and performant set of features that are fundamental to server-side web application development.
-A **server-side web application** is another name for the kind a program that runs on the backend, routing incoming HTTP requests to route handlers, and sending back HTTP responses that usually contain dynamic content from a database.
+A **server-side web application** is the class of programs that run on the backend, routing incoming HTTP requests to route handlers, and sending back HTTP responses that usually contain dynamic content from a database.

 When you think of a database-driven, server-side application, think of products like GitHub.
 When an user logs into GitHub, he or she will see their own personal timeline on the [landing page](https://github.com/).
 Or when a user visits a repository, he or she will either see the [repository](https://github.com/expressjs/express) if they have permission or a 404 page if they don't.
 In order to accomplish this, a product like GitHub uses a server-side web application to handle each incoming request and respond with dynamic content for each user.
 In fact, GitHub uses a fleet of server-side web applications, all running at simultaneously, to handle the volume of traffic that it receives every day.